This post may contain affiliate links.

-Just 8 simple ingredients are combined in 5 minutes to make this easy and authentic chimichurri sauce, perfect for topping grilled steak, chicken, shrimp or veggies!
+Just 8 simple ingredients come together in 5 minutes to make this easy and authentic chimichurri sauce.
+It’s perfect for topping grilled steak, chicken, shrimp or veggies!

 I’m obsessed with adding chimichurri sauce to just about everything I grill!
 From Grilled Chicken Zoodle Bowls, to Grilled Veggie Tacos, to Grilled Shrimp Skewers, this Argentinian sauce is a great addition to your summer grilling menu!

 I make a triple batch of this recipe about once a month and keep it in a mason jar in the refrigerator to add to grilled steak, tacos, eggs and buddha bowls.
 There’s seriously not much I wouldn’t put this delicious sauce on!